Joe Tripician: 1990s – Metaphoria, Aliens and Ozark Melody with Jeff Buckley

-In 1991, Tripician wrote, produced, edited and co-directed with Merrill Aldighieri the video documentary Metaphoria, which was awarded an Emmy Award for Best Documentary of Cultural Significance (1992).
-The same year, Metaphoria won awards at the Chicago International Film Festival, the Montreal International Film Festival, the Sinking Creek Film Festival, and the Cyber Arts Festival in Los Angeles.

-In 1992, Tripician also edited several segments of the television news show The Wall Street Journal Report.
-In 1993, Tripician produced, edited and co-directed with Aldighieri the short film Motel Blue 19, adapted from the play by Edgar Oliver, and worked as co-director of graphics and animation of the Oscar-nominated documentary The War Room, directed by Chris Hegedus and D. A. Pennebaker.
-In 1994, Tripician was nominated for the Intercultural Film/Video Fellowship in Media Arts by the Rockefeller Foundation.
-The following year, Tripician was the on-line editor of the awarded video documentary The Conspiracy of Silence, directed by Neal Marshad and Donna Olson.
 In 1997, Tripician's paperback book The Official Alien Abductee's Handbook was published by Andrews and McMeel.
 That book was the inspiration for Melodies for Abductees, a pop-music album which included the novelty song "Ozark Melody," composed by Tripician, Frederick Reed and American songwriter Jeff Buckley, who also sang and performed guitar and mandolin on it.
 Tripician also co-directed with Jakov Sedlar the feature documentary Tudjman, narrated by the American actor Martin Sheen and based on the biography of the Croatian president, Franjo Tudjman.
 Later that year, Tripician traveled to the Balkans, after being hired by the Croatian government to write Tudjman's official biography.
 The working title of that book was In Tito's Shadow.
 After granting Tripician editorial control of the book and receiving the complete manuscript, the content caused a controversy within the Tudjman government, and the book was summarily banned.
 In May 2002, Joe performed his one-man play Balkanized at Sunrise at Dixon Place Theater in New York City.
 The play was based on his 1997 trip to the Balkans.
 Joe subsequently published his story in a memoir of the same name.

-In 1998, Joe co-founded the company iStreamTV in New York City, which provided streaming video services to a number of corporate clients.
-Tripician worked in that company to 2001.

-Tripician's films and videos were exhibited in various galleries and museums, such as The Guggenheim Museum, The Whitney Museum of American Art, and The New Museum of Contemporary Art, in New York; The Laforet Museum, in Tokyo, Japan; and The Museum of Modern Art, in Paris, France.